See a list of Administrative Assistant Programs by Clicking Here!

 A recent survey performed by the U.S. Department of Labor of administrative assistants helped to reveal their day to day activities.
 While not all-encompassing, the most popular job duties of an administrative assistant include the following items:

-- Utilization of software to communicate, manage data, produce presentations, and create spreadsheets
+- Utilizing software to communicate, manage data, produce presentations, and create spreadsheets

 - Managing office supplies

-- Answering phone calls, main, and electronic communication
+- Answering phone calls, taking messages, and managing electronic communications

 - Producing memos and corporate communications